Generic Name: amitriptyline and chlordiazepoxide (AM i TRIP ti leen and KLOR dye AZ e POX ide)

 a thyroid disorder;

 Some young people have thoughts about suicide when first taking an antidepressant.
 Your doctor should check your progress at regular visits.
 Your family or other caregivers should also be alert to changes in your mood or symptoms.

 This medicine can harm an unborn baby or cause birth defects.
-Do not use if you are pregnant, and tell your doctor right away if you become pregnant while taking amitriptyline and chlordiazepoxide.
+Do not use if you are pregnant, and tell your doctor right away if you become pregnant while taking Limbitrol.

 This medicine can pass into breast milk and may harm a nursing baby.
 You should not breast-feed while you are using amitriptyline and chlordiazepoxide.